kanishkak27/Youtube_DataAnalyst_project/README.md

-YouTube Data Analysis Using Python
+# 🎥 YouTube Data Analysis Using Python

-Project Overview
+## 📌 Project Overview
-This project, YouTube Data Analysis, is an end-to-end data analytics project built using Python.
+This project, **YouTube Data Analysis**, is an end-to-end data analytics project built using **Python**.
 It focuses on exploring and analyzing YouTube video data to uncover trends, engagement patterns, and insights that explain why certain videos perform better than others.

-By leveraging libraries like Pandas, Matplotlib, Seaborn, and Plotly, I performed deep Exploratory Data Analysis (EDA) and created powerful visualizations to present the findings clearly and interactively.
+By leveraging libraries like **Pandas, Matplotlib, Seaborn, and Plotly**, I performed deep **Exploratory Data Analysis (EDA)** and created powerful visualizations to present the findings clearly and interactively.

 ---

-Objectives
+## 🎯 Objectives
 - Understand what drives video performance on YouTube.
-- Identify correlations between views, likes, comments, and categories.
+- Identify correlations between **views, likes, comments, and categories**.
 - Visualize engagement metrics using clear and interactive plots.
 - Derive actionable insights that can guide content strategy for creators or brands.

-Key Features
-Data cleaning and preprocessing using Pandas Exploratory Data Analysis (EDA) for statistical insights
-Interactive charts using Plotly
-Visual trend exploration with Matplotlib and Seaborn Correlation heatmaps, category-wise analysis, and top-performing video metrics
-Insights summary for better data storytelling

 ---

+## 🧩 Key Features
+✅ Data cleaning and preprocessing using **Pandas**
+✅ Exploratory Data Analysis (EDA) for statistical insights
+✅ Interactive charts using **Plotly**
+✅ Visual trend exploration with **Matplotlib** and **Seaborn**
+✅ Correlation heatmaps, category-wise analysis, and top-performing video metrics
+✅ Insights summary for better data storytelling

+---

-Tech Stack & Libraries Used
+## 💻 Tech Stack & Libraries Used
 | Library | Purpose |
 |----------|----------|
 | **Python** | Core programming language |